 Instead of letting this “expert” unnerve you, you need to remember where this advice is coming from, a person inexperienced in child rearing or marriage.
 What this “expert” brings to the conversation are just theory and not real life experience.
 Besides that, this “expert” doesn’t know real details about you or your child or husband.
 Listen politely, but take the criticism with a grain of salt.
 If you hear something in particular that could ring true, then later discuss it with someone you trust that knows you well to find out their opinion.

 Friends are wonderful for emotional support.
 The problem of constantly sharing your hurt feelings with them is it heightens anxiety.
 Though it gives you an emotional release, the focus can be more on the pain that it caused to keep it foremost in your mind without any real answers.
 You can be too wrapped up into making more of what just happened to have any opportunity to view it with a clearer head.
 Instead, you could constantly be going through the same loop of telling your story and experiencing that anger and pain over and over again.
-Nothing productive is ever gained when you keep yourself a prisoner of those painful thoughts.
+Nothing productive is ever gained for emotional sensitivity when you keep yourself a prisoner of those painful thoughts.

 You might also try meditation to help clear your mind.
 Learning how to compartmentalize the problem and separate the pain from its hold on you can give you the right prospective that is healthier that you may have lacked before.

 There are times when you can’t help but feel the need to respond to some unwanted remark.
 Therefore, you can coax more clarity of that person by saying, “Excuse me?”
 This will give that person time to think or rephrase the comment, which may change the entire meaning or present his or her point in a clearer, more understandable fashion.